awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-buckets.rst

 List Buckets
 ============

+Build a :aws-java-class:`ListBucketRequest <services/sqs/model/ListBucketRequest>`.
-Build a :classname:`CreateBucketRequest`.
-Use the |s3client|'s :methodname:`listBuckets`
+Use the |s3client|'s :methodname:`listBuckets` method to retrieve the list of buckets.
-method to retrieve the list of buckets.
-If successful, a :aws-java-class:`ListBucketsResponse <services/s3/model/ListBucketsResponse>` is returned.
+If successful, a :aws-java-class:`ListBucketsResponse <services/s3/model/ListBucketsResponse>`
+is returned.
 Use this to retrieve the list of buckets.

 **Imports**